bevyengine/bevy-website/release-content/0.14/release-notes/10164_Meshlet_rendering_initial_feature.md

-After several months of hard work, we're super excited to bring you an experimental release of a new virtual geometry feature!
+After several months of hard work, we're super excited to bring you the experimental release of a new virtual geometry feature!

 This new rendering feature works much like Unreal Engine 5's Nanite renderer.
 You can take a very high-poly mesh, preprocess it to generate a MeshletMesh during build time, and then at runtime render huge amounts of geometry - much more than Bevy's standard renderer can support.
 No explicit LODs are needed - it's all automatic, and near seamless.

-This feature is still a WIP, and comes with several constraints, so be sure to read the docs and report any bugs you encounter.
+This feature is still a WIP, and comes with several constraints compared to Bevy's standard renderer, so be sure to read the docs and report any bugs you encounter.
 Look forward to more performance improvements (and associated breaking changes) in future releases.

 This feature does not use GPU "mesh shaders".
 Older GPUs are supported, but not recommended, and may become unsupported in a future release.